My List of Apps to Try

 PediaSource

 PediSource is a custom GPT designed by Mark M. Simonian, MD, FAAP designed to provide reliable, evidence-based pediatric information by combining clinical guidelines with family-friendly educational material.
-It uses a Retrieval-Augmented Generation (RAG) system, ensuring answers are grounded in trusted sources.
+It uses a Retrieval-Augmented Generation (RAG) style system, ensuring answers are grounded in trusted sources.

 PPM AI (Pediatric Practice Management AI) In development